jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 5. Back in the console window, enter
 `vim docker-compose.yml`
-Delete the comment marks from in front of the MySQL container by moving the cursor down and using the 'x' key to delete each '#' character.
-After deleting the comment marks, save and exit vim via <ESC> `:wq`
+Delete the comment marks from in front of the MySQL container by moving the cursor down and using the `x` key to delete each `#` character.
+After deleting the comment marks, save and exit vim via `esc` `:wq`

 6. Enter
 `docker-compose up -d`